pearsonca/scala-commsim/index.md

 The natural and social sciences, however, consider phenomena more sensitive to context and variation.
-Thus, homogeneity is can be an unreliable assumption in the natural sciences, and often borders on suspicious in the social sciences.
+Thus, homogeneity is can be an unreliable assumption in the natural sciences, and can border on suspicious in the social sciences.

 One particularly questionable application is *dark networks* - the social network representation of covert groups, which is often used to model criminal